Rosetta: History

 During the Seventh Crusade, Louis IX of France briefly occupied the town in 1249.
 Following the destruction of Damietta during the crusade, Al-Zahir Baybars built it again in 1250.
 However, due to the huge costs of protecting it with strong walls and an impenetrable castle, he built a fortress in 1262 to monitor any possible upcoming invasion.
 During the reign of Al-Nasir Muhammad, the Gulf of Alexandria was re-excavated, so the commercial movement flourished more in Alexandria and was uttered so much that it became the mouth of Egypt's most important commercial city after Cairo.
 This had a more negative impact on Rashid, to the point that Abu al-Fidaa noted in the thirteenth century that the city was smaller than his mouth.

 Rashid contributed to the launching of the naval campaigns during Sultan Barbsay reign to invade the island of Cyprus and bring it under Egyptian control in 1426.
 Rashid also suffered from the attacks of the Christian knights who lived on the island of Rhodes during the reign of the sultan Sayf ad-Din Jaqmaq.
 Sultan Jaqamq sent a large garrison to protect Rashid's beach. and ordered its reinforcement in the following years.
 Then the throne came to Qaitbay and renewed the Rashid Towers in 1479 and renewed the castle, which was named after him so far, and built a wall to protect the city from raids.
 Generally, Rashid had a defensive role with a little commercial role.

-Under the Mamelukes, the city became an important commercial center, and remained so throughout Ottoman rule, until the eventual resurgence of the importance of Alexandria following the construction of the Mahmoudiyah canal in 1820.
+Under the Mamluks, the city became an important commercial center, and remained so throughout Ottoman rule, until the eventual resurgence of the importance of Alexandria following the construction of the Mahmoudiyah canal in 1820.

 Rosetta witnessed the defeat of the British Fraser campaign, on 19 September 1807.

+Geography

+The city is located 65 km (40 mi) east of Alexandria, in Egypt's Beheira governorate.